Jeanneveev/Knitting-Pattern-to-Chart-Translator/README.md

 # Knitting Pattern to Chart Translator
 This is a program to help create knitting charts from knitting patterns.

-Currently, the application only allows for input of patterns for items knitted flat and outputs ASCII charts.
+Currently, the application only allows for input of patterns for rectangular items knitted flat and outputs ASCII charts.

 # Getting Started
 ## Prerequisites